FH-Potsdam/disa-gotchi-gpt3/README.md

 # disa-gotchi-gpt3

- Playground for a virtual companion built on GPT-3
+Playground for experimenting a virtual companion that provides assistance in anxiety situations – built on GPT-3.

+The prototype is a simple web interface that allows the interaction with the companion through text.

+The virtual companion is called Boo and has the personality of a friendly ghost.
+Through a simple web interface users can share with Boo some thoughts or describe a situation.
+Then Boo, acting like a ghostly councelor, will reframe that thoughts in positive ones with an empowering, friendly voice.

  ## Implementation